bindresearch/pkasso/README.md

 ### Mixed mode (MolGpKa + Uni-pKa)

-pKasso can also be run with a mixed model based on MolGpKa and [Uni-pKa](https://github.com/dptech-corp/Uni-pKa) (Apache-2.0).
+pKasso can be run with a mixed model based on MolGpKa and Uni-pKa.
 In that case, `pKasso[unipka]` needs to be installed and the Uni-pKa model checkpoints need to be downloaded with the command `unipka-download-model`.

 ```
 # Create conda environment